 A similar conviction I hold is that I am willing to pay for quality.
 I like coffee equipment that will last; that looks and feels well-built.
 I don’t like plastic and cut corners.
 I like my coffee gear, from my tampers to manual grinders and brewers, to be heavy and solid, not light and fragile.

 And so, the 9Barista is undoubtedly a winner for me in this regard.
 Everything about it, from the materials used to the precision of the components, exudes quality.

 It is certainly not light at almost 2kg, but the reason is that the best materials have been used in the construction.
 Solid brass is plated with food-grade nickel; silicon rubber is used for the thermal break and a basket cap for the upside-down portafilter.
 And FDA-approved PTFE and PEI are used for the other components.

-Who is the 9Barista Espresso Machine for?
+Who is the 9Barista for?

 Because it is certainly not for everyone.
 If you like milk-based espresso drinks, then just buy a semi-automatic espresso machine like the Breville Infuser.
 If you want precise control over brewing parameters, buy a Flair 58 or the Cafelat Robot.
 If you like the sound of this but can’t afford it, then maybe consider the Bacchi Carioca, which has a similar design.

-But if you are looking for an espresso machine that is compact, elegant, consistent, and just satisfying to use, then there is a good chance that the 9Barista espresso would be a great fit for you!
+But if you are looking for an espresso maker that is compact, elegant, consistent, and just satisfying to use, then there is a good chance that the 9Barista espresso would be a great fit for you!

 This superb and innovative machine is unique, well built, and, best of all, lives up to its claim to deliver genuine espresso from a stovetop machine.
 Who would have guessed?